How do I prove Fraud or Forgery?

 - Purporting to lease property which belongs to another

-When claiming fraud in Texas, you will find more limitations when making a real estate fraud claim.
+Voidable means the fraudulent deed will stand until or unless it is set aside or invalidated by the court.
+Additionally, when claiming fraud in Texas, you will find more limitations when making a real estate fraud claim.
 Limitations stated under the TEX.
 CIV.
 PRAC. & REM.
 CODE § (a)(4) say a suit for real estate fraud must be brought within four (4) years of when the fraud should have been discovered by reasonable diligence.
 Once the four (4) year period passes, the fraudulent deed will stand as the valid deed.
 While forged deeds do have such limitations and can be declared void at any time.

 Contact a seasoned Attorney from Guerra | Days Law Group